Begin your journey to healing at Promont Wellness.

 • Force you to witness other people in life-or-death situations

 All people struggling with PTSD experience unwanted reminders of what happened to them.
 At the same time, they feel powerful urges to avoid these intrusive memories.
 In addition, PTSD distorts your everyday thoughts and emotions in negative ways.
-It also makes you unusually prone to jumpiness, emotional outbursts, and reckless behavior.
+It may also make you unusually prone to jumpiness, emotional outbursts, and reckless behavior.

-100% CONFIDENTIAL
+100% Confidential

 Request a Callback